Sulfur hexafluoride

 -Reconstitute prior to administration; consult manufacturer product information.

--Follow each injection with a 5 mL IV flush of 0.9% sodium chloride.
+-Follow each injection with an IV flush of 0.9% sodium chloride.

 What other drugs will affect sulfur hexafluoride?

-Other drugs may interact with sulfur hexafluoride, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect sulfur hexafluoride, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Further information